Authors: M. Singer

 All forces in the universe are created from changes in energy levels that result from changes in the separation of bodies, whether electromagnetic or otherwise.
-For example, two electrons separated by a finite distance will experience repulsive forces that urge them to separate further.
-When they are free to move this will cause them to accelerate away from each other, replacing part of the original energy levels with kinetic energy.
-Even when they are constrained so that they cannot move they still experience those same forces, but there is no energy exchange.
-Either way, for the force to exist the energy system must exist, even if only potentially.
-Now consider the second part of the Lorentz Force Equation, which looks at the forces experienced by an electron travelling through a fixed magnetic field.
-Here there is a lateral force on the electron normal to the direction of travel, and the electron’s path is deflected into a curve, with no change in energy levels.
-However, the existence of the force requires an energy mechanism and in this paper I set out to identify it.
+Even when particles are constrained so that they cannot expend the energy giving rise to those forces they still experience them.
+For the force to exist the energy system creating it must exist, even if only in potential.
+We examine the second part of the Lorentz Force Equation, which looks at the forces experienced by an electron travelling through a fixed magnetic field.
+Here there is a transverse force on the electron normal to the direction of travel, and the electron’s path is deflected into a curve, with no expenditure of energy.
+However, the existence of the force still requires an energy mechanism and this paper sets out to identify it.
+There is no gradient in the electric field induced by the electron’s motion through the magnetic field, so the energy is the same at all positions of the electron in the magnetic field, and hence there is no potential energy well to be tapped to create forces.
 There are enough clues to reach a sound conclusion, such as the fact that a neutron, with a bounded electric field, is not deflected, whereas an electron, with an infinite electric field, is deflected.
-With the energy mechanism clearly defined, we find that the Lorentz Force Equation fails to take in an important aspect of geometry and hence if we use electron deflection measurement and this Equation as a means of determining magnetic field strength we will virtually always calculate a field strength that is lower than the actuality.
+With an energy mechanism clearly defined, we find that the Lorentz Force Equation fails to take an important aspect of geometry into account.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.